 The fair value of share options is determined using the Black & Scholes model.

-The share option agreement entitled the ALK Group to demand cash settlement of the options.
-Cash-settled share options are recognised as other liabilities and adjusted to fair value when the ALK Group has an obligation to settle in cash.
-The subsequent adjustment to fair value is recognised in the income statement under financial income or financial expenses.
+The ALK Group settles the share-based equity settled incentive plans in shares.
+However, the share option agreement entitles the ALK Group to demand cash settlement of the options.
+The ALK Group recognises share options, in case of cash settlement, as other liabilities and adjusts to fair value as from the time when the ALK Group has an obligation to settle in cash.
+The ALK Group recognises subsequent adjustment to fair value in the income statement under financial income or financial expenses.